RoshanJose7/OverflowEdge/README.md

-# Web Scraper
+# OverflowEdge

-Backend Internship assignment for Growth School.
-A NodeJS based Web Scraper that scrapes all the newest Questions from StackOverflow and exports it into a CSV file.
+Introducing OverflowEdge: Your Dev's Edge!
+This TypeScript NodeJS web scraping script fetches the latest StackOverflow questions and exports them to CSV.
+Stay updated and seize the opportunity to be the first to answer.
+Empower your development journey with StackFlowScraper! 🚀📈 #WebScraping #StayUpdated #DevEdge

 ## Features